hylt27/pong/README.md

 # My first game!
-A simple and funny pong game that the ball changes color when collide.
+A simple and funny pong game .